 In today’s post, I want to talk to you about top tips to help you avoid a drone flyaway and the things that can cause it.
 After reading this guide, you will surely know how to prevent it from happening.

 One of the most frightening things that you can face as a drone user is one day, out of nowhere, just flying into the abyss.
 After all, a quality drone is not cheap and it can be devastating to not only lose your favorite toy but see hundreds (or thousands) of dollars fly off into the sunset.

 Despite experts stating that as many as 1/3 of all drone pilots experience a flyaway, most of the incidents are preventable if you follow some simple and straightforward guidelines.

 What Causes Drone Flyaways?

-Understanding what causes drone flyaways is a sure-fire way to help to prevent it from happening.
+Understanding what causes drone flyaways is a surefire way to help to prevent them from happening.
 So, how does it happen?

 The major reason behind a flyaway is the loss of signal between the drone and the remote controller which causes one of a few things:

 - It has a collision